Application¶

 EffectivePolicyResolver, SandboxPostureCalculator |

-Per-tool capability overrides + risk-level (L0–L5) calculation |
+Per-tool capability overrides + sandbox risk-level (L0-L5) calculation (distinct from the MCP connection/exposure risk in service/mcp/risk) |

 service/mcp |

-McpServerInfoService, McpToolCallingManager |
+McpServerInfoService, McpToolCallingManager, LoggingToolCallAdvisor, McpServerHitlToolGate |

 service/mcp/client |